Steamgjk/Nezha/README.md

 ## Authors and Acknowledgment
 Nezha project is developed and maintained by [Jinkun Geng](https://steamgjk.github.io/) and his three supervisors, i.e., [Prof. Anirudh Sivaraman](https://cs.nyu.edu/~anirudh/), [Prof. Balaji Prabhakar](https://web.stanford.edu/~balaji/) and [Prof. Mendel Rosenblum](http://web.stanford.edu/~mendel/).

 We are fortunate to get the help from many researchers during the development of Nezha.
-Below we list the acknowledge them according to the timeline.
+Below we list and acknowledge them according to the timeline.

 [Dr. Shiyu Liu](https://web.stanford.edu/~shiyuliu/) and [Dr. Feiran Wang](https://www.linkedin.com/in/feiran-wang/) joined the early discussion of Nezha.
 Feiran explained the details of Craft and Shiyu explained Huygens and other clock sync solutions.